karinamzalez/temporal-pokemon/README.md

 * I created a custom hook for my search input to cleanly bind value to imput
 * I created a shared types file
 * Created components file for easeful separation of concerns, reusability, etc.
-   * Pokenmon:
+   * Pokemon:
       * lazy loads PokemonList component since it does not need to be rendered immediately (performance consideration)
       * this component is memoized to avoid unnecessary rerenders because it contains the bulk of my data-fetching logic (performance consideration)
       * handles initial data fetch with useSWR and has a useEffect to hand re-fetch when given a "nextPage" tolen.
 I did this because useSWR limits your ability to handle request responses/chain post-requests.
 I would consider refactoring this given more time.
 But I do like that useSWR also automatically handles re-trying failed requests that aren't 404s.
-* Created api file for easy maintainability for API url.
+* Created api file for easy maintainability of API url.
 I also considered that I would need to reuse this if I got to the Pokemon detail page extension.

 ## TODO:
 * Time constraint was a challenge.
 I time boxed 2 hours and spent a total of 2 hours and 40 minutes on this.
 My children and I currently have the flu so I had to step away often.
 I would have had more uninterrupted time otherwise.